Part II Context Engineering

 1. When a Prompt Becomes a Skill

+The difference between a one-off prompt and a skill is not length.
+The real question is whether the same inputs, the same workflow, and the same output contract must be repeated across multiple tasks.
 Chapter drafting is a clear example.
 Every chapter task in this repo follows the same workflow: read the brief and relevant AGENTS.md, confirm referenced artifacts, include a bad / good example pair, preserve exactly two exercises, and run verify.
 That repeatable structure is why .agents/skills/draft-chapter/SKILL.md exists.

-This is also where CH08 must stay distinct from CH02.
-A Prompt Contract fixes the objective, constraints, completion criteria, and output format for one task.
+This is where CH08 must stay distinct from CH02.
+A Prompt Contract fixes the objective, constraints, completion criteria, and output schema for one task.
 A skill fixes a reusable workflow and output contract that apply across many tasks.
 If that boundary is ignored, a long prompt is simply renamed as a skill.

 Not every recurring thought deserves a skill.
 “Think about whether FEATURE-001 should add ranking” is still a one-off design question.
 A workflow should become a skill only when reuse cost is lower than repeated rediscovery cost.
 Common candidates are chapter drafting, issue-to-plan conversion, verification, and review.